Role Based Access Control (RBAC)¶

 CREATE ROLE administrator WITH SUPERUSER = true

-This role already has complete read, write, and executable permissions on all tables and keyspaces and does not need to be granted anything else.
+This role already has complete read and write permissions on all tables and keyspaces and does not need to be granted anything else.
 The superuser permission setting is by default disabled.
 Only for the administrator does it need to be enabled.

 7. Create users and assign the roles to them.
 This is done in the same fashion as the role, but the password and login information are added.
-In this example Mary is an agent, Lisa is the supervisor, and Dennis is the admin.
+In this example Lisa is an agent, Mary is the supervisor, and Dennis is the admin.

 CREATE ROLE 'lisa.bennett' WITH SUPERUSER = false AND LOGIN = true AND PASSWORD = 'abcInsuranceAgent';